Site Description

 Resources at Risk

-This section provides a summary of natural, cultural, and economic resources at risk in the Chehalis River area.
-It provides general information on habitat, fish, and wildlife resources, and locations in the area where sensitive natural resource concerns exist.
+This section provides a summary of natural, cultural, and economic resources at risk in the vicinity of the Chehalis River, including those resources at risk from oils with the potential to sink or submerge.
+It provides general information on habitat, fish, and wildlife resources, and locations in the area where sensitive natural resource concerns have been identified.
 It offers a summary of cultural resources that include fundamental procedures for the discovery of cultural artifacts and human skeletal remains.
-General information about flight restrictions, hazing, and oiled wildlife can be found near the end of this section.
-A list of economic resources in the area is provided in the section’s appendix.
+General information about flight restrictions, wildlife deterrence, and oiled wildlife can be found near the end of this section.
+A list of economic resources in the area is provided in the table of contents.

 Open to read more

 This section is purposely broad in scope and should not be considered comprehensive.
-Some of the sensitive resources provided in this chapter are listed because they could not be addressed in Section 4 (Response Strategies and Priorities).
-Additional information from private organizations or federal, state, tribal, and local government agencies should also be sought during spills and considered.
+Some of the sensitive resources described in this section cannot be addressed in Response Strategies and Priorities because it is not possible to conduct effective response activities in these locations.
+Additional information from private organizations or federal, state, tribal, and local government agencies should also be sought during spills.

-The information provided in this chapter can be used in:
+The information provided in this section can be used in:

-- Assisting the Environmental Unit (EU) and Operations in developing additional response strategies beyond those found in Section 4.
+- Assisting the Environmental Unit (EU) and Operations in developing ad hoc response strategies.

 - Providing resource-at-risk “context” to responders, clean-up workers, and others during the initial phase of a spill response in the GRP area.